 I don’t believe in motors that produce so much power that the need for pedalling becomes redundant as that will cancel out the health benefits of pedalling.
 But having a motor that complements and enhances your physical abilities enabling you to cycle further for longer and tackle more challenging terrain is a great idea.
 I know of many fit riders who choose e-assist, not because they’re lazy, but because it enhances the whole recumbent riding experience.

 What about Electric bike laws?

-You cannot exclude people from a potentially life enhancing experience like riding a recumbent or bicycle by limiting the amount of assist they can have.
+You cannot exclude people from a potentially life-enhancing experience like riding a recumbent or bicycle by limiting the amount of assistance they can have.
 I think a more rational approach would be a 750w upper limit with a 20mph maximum speed just like in the US.
 Most competent road cyclists can comfortably maintain 20-25mph on the flat and hit speeds of over 50mph on long descents!

 Is my Recumbent suitable for E-assist conversion?

 If you are thinking about adding a crank motor to your recumbent, one of the most important things to consider is your bottom bracket shell.
 Most recumbents I have converted have a standard threaded bottom bracket shell, which is usually 68mm wide with an internal diameter of approximately 33.5mm.
 This would accommodate a regular square-tapered sealed cartridge bottom bracket or a Shimano Hollowtech II or SRAM GPX BB with external cup bearings.

 Another important consideration is where to mount the battery pack.
 Some people prefer to mount the battery on a rear rack, but this can limit space for bags, panniers etc. One excellent solution is made by Terracycle and is a recumbent-specific battery mounting plate.